Forgot Password ?

 Personal safety is another matter in any country.

-Do your home work, find where you want to go, be knowledgeable about the country.
-Narrow it down with some research about the country and what is going on (refer to WHO country reports).
-There are often non governmental organisations (NGOs) that you can work with.
+country reports).
+There are often non-governmental organisations (NGOs) that you can work with.
 Check policies on insurance, criminal records declaration / police check, travel advisories, conflict areas and repatriation coverage.
 Be aware of supervision requirements in the country of interest.

 The WFOT can only approve those educational programmes that meet the WFOT "Minimum Standards for the Education of Occupational Therapists".

 The programmes can be at a diploma, baccalaureate degree or Master's level that fundamentally educate a person to become an Occupational Therapist.
 Other Master's courses are the responsibility of the educational institution, and/or the professional organisation, and the WFOT has no mechanism or standards to evaluate the programs or approve them nor determine international portability.